dumblob/ULKL/README.md

 * get certification from [Ceska ergonomicka spolecnost](http://www.vubp.cz/ces/ )
 * add a gif picture showing differences between czed and engd to demonstrate compatibility and the easy-to-learn property
 * add (generated?)
 BFU help (mainly images) for each existing layout
-* take a look at the following and maybe get into contact with authors
+* take a look at the following and maybe get in touch with authors
     * https://github.com/Koodimonni/OnniDvorak
     * http://dump.doomtech.net/NorskDvorakMac.zip
     * https://github.com/mitsuhiko/osx-keyboard-layouts